macournoyer/thin/README.md

 Usage
 =====
-A +thin+ script offers an easy way to start your Rails application:
+A +thin+ script offers an easy way to start your Rack application:

 ```
-cd to/your/rails/app
+cd to/your/app
 thin start
 ```